tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 Drop-down navigation menu | 1 |
 Properly optimized media | 1 |
 "Above and Beyond" | 4 |

-## 8. Deliverables
-- Due end of week 4: Create a github repository named *230-portfolio-notes* and post the following to it:
-  - an up-to-date resume in PDF format
-  - populate README.md with your portfolio content.
-Utilize something similar to this [230-portfolio-notes.md template](../other-files/230-portfolio-notes.md)
-- Due end of week 8:
-- Due end of week 13: Final submission (see below)

 ## 9. Final Submission and Due Date
 The site must be placed in a portfolio directory inside of your igme230 directory (`http://people.rit.edu/youruserid/igme230/portfolio/`), and you should add two links to your project 1 page: one for the portfolio itself, and one directly to the notes.html page.